parse-community/parse-server/CONTRIBUTING.md

    - Use a default value that falls back to the existing behavior.
    - Add a warning log message to the Parse Server options validation in [Config.js](https://github.com/parse-community/parse-server/blob/master/src/Config.js) that the option value will be deprecated in the future, for example:
      > `Warning: The option <option_name>: <old_option_value> will be deprecated in a future release.
 Use <option_name>: <new_option_value> instead which will become the new default.`
 3. Breaking changes are collected into the next major release of Parse Server.
-Developers should be notified of breaking changes for at least 6 months before they become mandatory.
+Developers should be notified of breaking changes at least 6 months before they become mandatory.

 ## Feature Considerations
 ### Security Checks